remiduval/moderncollab/content/teachmeoffice365.md

 You also have the right to lodge a complaint with us at ModernCollab.
 Ltd or with the appropriate information commissioner's office.

-## Who can I contact about data collected by the Teach me Office 365 app?
+## Who can I contact about data collection?

 **Contacting ModernCollab.
 Ltd**
 Dan Burling (Company Director)